 - Spread the cost up to 12 months.
 This is interest free.

-The terms we offer will depend on the package you choose and typically you need to pay within 3 months of birth.
+The terms we offer will depend on the package you choose.
 So, if you book very early in pregnancy you can pay over 12 months.
 If you book very late in pregnancy it may be just 2-3 months.

-You can pay by bank transfer; the details are in your booking contract.
+You can pay either by bank transfer, Worldpay or if paying monthly, by Direct Debit.
 Please set up a standing order to pay us.
 If you are paying monthly, this should be on the same day each month.
 If this is not convenient for you, you can pay on your credit card.

 What if I plan a homebirth but there is a problem and I need to go to hospital, can I have a refund?